 Having cut through several physical and mental obstacles (kleshas), then begins the next phase of Shunya Yoga - the science of dhyana (meditation).
 It is through meditation where one enters deeper into the process of observing the mind from moment to moment.
 It is creating a small distance in your experience between the Witness within you and that which is witnessed, the observer and the observed, so that there is a clear discrimination between your own nature and the activities of the body and mind.
 In this meditative quality, the mind becomes like a clear mirror, simply reflecting things as they are, and the activity of the mind gradually comes to a stillness.
 Once the mind's lake has become totally still, yet still the fire of awareness continues, then there comes a direct perception of one's that which which lies at the source of one's being.
 Timeless and boundless, birthless and deathless, it is this state of consciousness of the finite merging with the infinite which is the state of Yog (“Union”) or self-realization.

-After coming to a glimpse into one's enlightenment (nirvikalpa samadhi), the final phase of Shunya Yoga is to bring one’s enlightenment into daily life, as there can be no freedom outside of life itself, nor can there be life outside of freedom.
-In this communion with your own Buddha Nature, life becomes a continuous expression being in communion with the source.
-This is the state of sahaja samadhi (effortless, spontaneous enlightenment).
+After coming to a glimpse into one's inner nature (nirvikalpa samadhi), the second half of Shunya Yoga is to bring one’s enlightenment into action in the world, integrated as a moment to moment experience.
+In this communion with your own Buddha Nature, life becomes a blissful expression of being in communion with the universal source.
+This is the state of sahaja samadhi (spontaneous enlightenment).